 Compliance Verification is a follow up to an issue identified by an Ocean Ranger, sample results, DEC, or the US Coast Guard.
-Examples include; documenting whether a non-compliance was corrected or procedural changes made to avoid a noncompliance in the future.
+Examples include documenting whether a non-compliance was corrected or procedural changes made to avoid future noncompliance.

 Information Gathering covers a wide range of topics such as wastewater treatment information for general permit development.